WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-07-19-collect-and-query-kubernetes-logs-with-grafana-loki.md

 The Grafana Loki stack can be easily installed with Helm charts.
 If you are new to Helm, check out my previous posts [Helm - Getting Started](/helm-getting-started) and [Deploy to Kubernetes using Helm Charts](/deploy-kubernetes-using-helm) for more details.

-Use the following code to add the Grafana Helm charts, update it and then install Loki:
+Use the following code to add the Grafana Helm chart, update it and then install Loki:

 <script src="https://gist.github.com/WolfgangOfner/07bfab1dd2005f8974bbfb6c3229036e.js"></script>

 ### Installing Grafana Loki using an Infrastructure as Code Pipeline

-In one of my past posts, I have created an Infrastructure as Code (IaC) Pipeline using Azure CLI.
+[In one of my past posts](/use-infrastructure-as-code-to-deploy-infrastructure), I have created an Infrastructure as Code (IaC) Pipeline using Azure CLI.
 If you want to automatically deploy Loki, add the following code after the Kubernetes deployment in your pipeline:

 <script src="https://gist.github.com/WolfgangOfner/2ef1d3a14d28857ace28aaee7e327215.js"></script>

-The above code adds two variables, for the version of Loki and the namespace where it gets deployed and the does basically the same as the Helm deployment in the section above.
+The above code adds two variables, for the version of Loki and the namespace where it gets deployed and then does basically the same as the Helm deployment in the section above.

 ## Get the Credentials for Grafana